Crow scouts

 Crow Scouts worked with the United States Army in several conflicts, the first in 1876 during the Great Sioux War.
 Because the Crow Nation was at that time at peace with the United States, the army was able to enlist Crow warriors to help them in their encroachment against the Native Americans with whom they were at war.
-In 1873, the Crow called for U.S. military actions against the Lakota people they reported were trespassing into the newly-designated Crow reservation territories.
+In 1873, the Crow called for U.S. military actions against the Lakota people they reported were trespassing into the newly designated Crow reservation territories.

-A small group of Crow scouts had witnessed General George A. Custer's defeat at the Battle of the Little Bighorn in the Crow reservation.
+A small group of Crow scouts had witnessed Lieutenant Colonel [Major General during the American Civil War only] George A. Custer's defeat at the Battle of the Little Bighorn in the Crow reservation.
 Many Crow fought in the Nez Perce War in 1877, and again in the Bannock War the next year.
 Crow scouts rode along with Assiniboine, Bannock and Cheyenne during Colonel Nelson A. Miles search for Sitting Bull north of the Missouri in 1879, and some former scouts fought in the Crow War of 1887.